Katrine-Marie/PHP-boilerplate2019/README.md

 You use the `gulp watch` command, in order to automatically run the above mentioned tasks upon file changes in `*.scss` or `*.js` files the `/source` directory.

+You use the `gulp imagemin` command in order to minify image files placed in the `/public/images` directory.

 NOTE: This setup still uses Gulp 3.9.1 - update to version 4 pending.